jouderexe/jo-shell/README.md

 ## Compilation

-Currently only works on Linux.
+It only works on Linux.

-You need to install GCC and Bash.
+You need to have GCC and Bash installed.

-Run the `compile.sh` and wait.
+Run the `compile.sh` script and wait for it to finish.

-The executables will be in the 'executable' folder.
+The executables will be in the `executable` folder.

 ### Commands

+These commands are small versions of some GNU coreutils commands.

+If you prefer, you can use the GNU coreutils commands instead of my commands.

-`ls "directory"` : Show the files in the directory.
+`ls "directory"` : Shows the files in the directory.

-`echo "text"` : Print the text.
+`echo "text"` : Prints the text.

-`pwd` : Print the current directory.
+`pwd` : Prints the current directory.

-`mkdir "directory"` : Create a directory.
+`mkdir "directory"` : Creates a directory.

-`rmdir "directory"` : Remove a directory.
+`rmdir "directory"` : Removes a directory.